generousRocky/generousRocky.github.io/about/index.md

 	<img src="{{ site.url }}/images/rocky_icon.png" alt="Drawing" style="width: 230px;"/>
 </p>

 My name is Heerak Lim and in English, called Rocky.
-I'm in my M.S degree at Seoul National University in Korea and studying database and storage systems.
+I graduated from Seoul National University in Korea with a master's degree in computer science and majored in database systems, and storage systems.
+I am currently working for SAP Laps Korea.
-I worked for CSIRO, a national research organisation in Australia and AICT(Advanced Institutes of Convergence Technology) in Korea as a research intern.
+Beforem that, I worked for CSIRO, a national research organisation in Australia and AICT(Advanced Institutes of Convergence Technology) in Korea as a research intern.
 Among the various fields of computer science, I am interested in followings:

 * Database, Storage system, Parallel Computing
 * Key-Value store, NoSQL, DBMS
 * Linux/Unix environment
-* System performance tuning
+* system performance
 * Application-Driven Storage Management
-* Troubleshooting with multi-thread concurrency
+* multi-thread concurrency
-* Automation in the development process
+* automation in the development process

 This blog is mainly a place where I record some accomplishments or progresses that I have made on such research topics.
-Plus, I'm going to post whatever I’ve designed, published, developed or literally whatever.<br /><br />cheers,
+Plus, I'm going to post whatever I’ve designed, published, developed.<br /><br />cheers,